sp4ce-cowboy/VirtualPain/README.md

 I set out to create an Artificial Entity, a simulation of consciousness, one which can feel pain, one which can remember it, one which can communicate it, express it.
 An experiment that seeks to offer a glimpse into a possible (probable?) future of the human-machine interaction paradigm.
 I laid forth some parameters for my work, played by the rules of the medium, and created that which I set out to create.

-That’s all there is to it.
-Nothing more, nothing less.

 ## 2 - Usage Instructions

 Thanks to [this](https://formulae.brew.sh/formula/shc) and [that](https://sveinbjorn.org/platypus), the final products (both variants) are compiled into Unix Executable Files, i.e. click on them and they open like any regular app (after the first instance, at least).
 This requires a machine running macOS as it uses Apple's built-in speech synthesizer.